narrative-io/narrative-jobs/content/en/about/day-in-life-dev.md

 identify things that need to be fixed, failed clusters, etc.

-The on call will also monitor the `#partner-success` and `#helpdesk` channels to prevent partners and the business from beingn blocked on technical issues.
+The on call will also monitor the `#partner-success` and `#helpdesk` channels to prevent partners and the business from being blocked on technical issues.

 There is also a 30-minute meeting on Monday with the sales team to proritize the work and get an idea about the upcoming sales/partner-driven requests.